-Guidance on the delivery and assessment of this unit
+Guidance on the delivery and assessment of this Unit

-The unit has been developed as a mandatory unit within the mandatory section of the SQA Advanced Diploma in Electrical Engineering.
-The unit entitled Electrical Installation Design is also included within the mandatory section of the SQA Advanced Diploma in Electrical Engineering and this unit may be taught in conjunction with it.
+The Unit has been developed as a mandatory Unit within the Mandatory section of the HND Electrical Engineering award.
+The Unit entitled Electrical Installation Design is also included within the Mandatory section of the Electrical Engineering HND and this Unit may be taught in conjunction with it.

-Details on approaches to assessment are given under evidence requirements and assessment guidelines under each outcome in the SQA Advanced Unit Specification: statement of standards section.
-It is recommended that these sections be read carefully before proceeding with assessment of candidates.
+Details on approaches to assessment are given under Evidence requirements and Assessment guidelines under each Outcome in the Higher National Unit Specification: statement of standards section.
+It is recommended that these sections be read carefully before proceeding with assessment of candidates